sodicksonlab/TGVN/README.md

 This repository contains code and scripts for training and validating **T**rust **G**uided **V**ariational **N**etworks (**TGVN**) to replicate https://arxiv.org/abs/2501.03021.
 Below is an overview of the files and their purposes.
 The repo was built on the fastMRI repo, which is accessible at https://github.com/facebookresearch/fastMRI.
 While this codebase utilizes only PyTorch, any wrapper can be integrated easily.

-For convenience, a devcontainer that supports CUDA acceleration was added.
-ROCm acceleration can be achieved by making minimal changes to the Dockerfile.
+For convenience, a devcontainer that supports CUDA acceleration (CUDA 12.8) was added.
+For other CUDA versions and ROCm, lines 18 and 19 in the Dockerfile needs to be modified according to https://pytorch.org/get-started.
 The repo follows the standard layout, so the package can be installed with `pip install -e .` from the repo root.

 ## File Descriptions